At issue in the consolidated cases of

 The Court began its analysis by acknowledging that religion has been closely identified with American history and government.
 However, the Court also observed that “religious freedom” is strongly imbedded in the nation’s public and private life.
 In the Court’s view, the Constitution requires that the government remain neutral in matters of religious observance.

-The Court noted that the text of the Establishment Clause of the First Amendment prohibits Congress from “creating an establishment of religion.”
-This Clause expressly applies to the federal government, but it also applies to state governments through the Constitution’s Fourteenth Amendment.
+Fourteenth Amendment.
 In the Court’s view, the Establishment Clause did more than prohibit the federal government or states from creating or “establishing” official governmentally approved churches.
 According to the Court, the Establishment Clause is broader, because it also prohibits governments from enacting laws that “aid one religion, aid all religions, or prefer one religion over another.”
 These principles, the Court noted, “have been long established, recognized and consistently reaffirmed.”

-The Establishment Clause, the Court observed, operates in an “interrelationship” with the Free Exercise Clause of the First Amendment, providing that Congress may not pass any law “prohibiting the Free Exercise” of religion.
+First Amendment, providing that Congress may not pass any law “prohibiting the Free Exercise” of religion.
 The Court went on to point out that the Free Exercise Clause means that the Constitution “does not deny the value or the necessity for religious teaching or observance.”
 Reading the two clauses together, the Court decided, requires that “state power is no more to be used so as to handicap religions than it is to favor them.”

-The Court fashioned the following test to evaluate whether a particular state law is acceptable under the First Amendment:
+The Court fashioned the following test to evaluate whether a particular state law is acceptable under the

 What are the purpose and primary effect of the enactment?
 If either is the advancement or inhibition of religion then the enactment exceeds the scope of legislative power as circumscribed by the Constitution.
 That is to say that to withstand the strictures of the Establishment Clause there must be a secular legislative purpose and a primary effect that neither advances nor inhibits religion. (p.
-222)
+222) This test foreshadowed the “Lemon test” for Establishment Clause violations that the Court articulated in

-Applying these principles to the Pennsylvania and Maryland practices at issue, the Court found that such overtly religious actions violated the First Amendment’s Establishment Clause.
+First Amendment’s Establishment Clause.
 In explaining that laws requiring religious exercises and such exercises violated the rights of students, the Court rejected the states’ arguments that the readings could be justified by secular purposes, because the religious character of the exercises was all too apparent.
 Moreover, the Court was of the opinion that the fact that the students could abstain from the Bible readings was not a defense to a claim of having violated the Establishment Clause.

 Anticipating criticism, the Court quickly denied that it was establishing a “religion of secularism.”
 The Court noted that states may not oppose or be hostile to religion.
 Further, the Court observed that the Bible “is worthy of study for its literary and historic qualities,” but such study must be part of a “secular program of education.”
 In contrast, compulsory Bible readings were clearly “religious exercises” that violated the concept of “strict neutrality.”